Justin Bieber Says To ‘Stop Reading Into Things’ After Fans Speculate He Viewed Selena Gomez Music Video

 Justin added, “People have their own fantasys [sic] about how they think my life should go and make up all of these theories and use their imagination too much.”

-Justin comments on social media echo those recently posted by his wife, Hailey.
-As previously reported by Inquisitr, Hailey recently took to social media to clap back at commenters who said she is “second best” to Justin’s ex-girlfriend, Selena Gomez.
-Hailey later deleted her post, though, but in it she slammed commenters for their “delusional fantasies.”
+Justin’s comments on social media echo those recently posted by his wife, Hailey.
+As previously reported by The Inquisitr, Hailey recently took to social media to clap back at commenters who said she is “second best” to Justin’s ex-girlfriend, Selena Gomez.
+Hailey later deleted her post, though, but in it, she slammed commenters for their “delusional fantasies.”

-Hailey is a relatively private person and doesn’t share a whole lot of photos on social media and it is a shame that, when she does, she has to deal with the negative comments towards both her and her husband.
+Hailey is a relatively private person and doesn’t share a whole lot of photos on social media and it is a shame that, when she does, she has to deal with the negative comments toward both her and her husband.

 Justin and Hailey married in September last year in a quiet courthouse ceremony.
-The couple had been back together for only a few months before their tied-the-knot and the wedding shocked fans.
+The couple had been back together for only a few months before their quick wedding shocked fans.
 Prior to getting back together, Justin and Selena had briefly rekindled their romance before going their separate ways for good.

 Although they are legally married, there are rumors that Justin and Hailey will have a more traditional wedding ceremony in the future.